JetBrains/marketplace-docs/topics/paid-plugins-start/test-the-plugin-licensing-on-the-demo-instance.md

     - Businesses and organizations price (Monthly), in USD, yearly price is calculated as monthly price multiplied by 10.

     - Allow sales via resellers (true/false)

-    And the following information will be needed for the accountancy to set the things up:

-    - Full Legal Name (e.g., full legal name of the company or your full legal name if you are operating as an individual.)

-    - Full Address incl.
-Street, House Number, Post Code, City, Country.

-    - VAT ID (if applicable.)

-    - IBAN number

-    - SWIFT code

-    - Main contact name.

-    - Main contact email.

-    - Main contact phone (we will call you only in case of urgent questions if not reachable via email.)

     **(!!!)** Please attach the plugin update to the email so that we can re-upload it for you after the Marketplace Demo instance is cleaned.
 You can send us additional builds of the plugin at the same thread.